Restore the Windows of Hull Minster - Funding Matched!

 On Sunday 22nd February, a rugby ball smashed through our main West Window, causing more damage to the Minster than 6 years of the Luftwaffe.

 The stained glass throughout Hull Minster was assessed by the York Glaziers Trust (YGT) at the beginning of this year.
 2 of our windows, including the West Window, were considered high priority, and require immediate attention.
 3 more windows require repairs within the next 2-3 years, and a further 7 windows will need repairing within the next 5 years, according to the YGT.
-This would be a major undertaking, totalling £30'000, plus whatever more expense would have been added by the damage caused by the rugby ball.
+This would be a major undertaking, totalling £30'000, not including access costs.

 Hull Minster, and its stained glass, remains a rare symbol of continuity in the city of Hull, which has seen much devastation and upheaval throughout its long history.
 The Minster, over 600 years old, is Hull's most historic building, and we hope to conserve the memories of these people memorialized in our stained glass for centuries to come.